OnTopicCMS/OnTopic-Editor-AspNetCore/README.md

 ```

 ### Routes
 The editor lives in an area called `Editor` and a controller called `EditorController`.
-That said, a custom route can be conigured using the `MapTopicEditorRoute()` extension method to setup the `/OnTopic` route (e.g., `/OnTopic/Edit/Root/Web`):
+A custom route can be conigured using the `MapTopicEditorRoute()` extension method to setup the `/OnTopic` route (e.g., `/OnTopic/Edit/Root/Web`):
 ```c#
 public class Startup {
   …